2017 Louisiana Ragin' Cajuns football team

 The 2017 Louisiana Ragin' Cajuns football team represented the University of Louisiana at Lafayette in the 2017 NCAA Division I FBS football season.
 The Ragin' Cajuns played their home games at Cajun Field in Lafayette, Louisiana, and competed in the Sun Belt Conference.
 They were led by seventh-year head coach Mark Hudspeth.
 They finished the season 5–7, 4–4 in Sun Belt play to finish in a three-way tie for fifth place.

-On December 3, the day following their final season game (a blowout lost against Appalachian State 63-14), head coach Mark Hudspeth was fired.
+On December 3, the day following their final season game (a blowout loss against Appalachian State, 63–14), head coach Mark Hudspeth was fired.
 He finished with a seven-year record of 51–38.
 However, due to NCAA sanctions in 2016 because former assistant coach David Saunders arranged fraudulent college entrance exams for recruits, his official record was 29–38.
 On December 15, the school hired Billy Napier as head coach.

-Previous season

-The Ragin' Cajuns finished the 2016 season 6–7, 5–3 in Sun Belt play to finish in fifth place.
-They were invited to the New Orleans Bowl where they lost to Southern Miss.